gorlang/BirdifyApp/readme.md

-- VB-cable (or other similar software, to create audio loop back) Download installer from, https://vb-audio.com/Cable/index.htm, and set 'VB-Cable' as the primary system input and output devices.
+- VB-cable (or other similar software, to create audio loop back) Download installer from, https://vb-audio.com/Cable/index.htm, and (in System Settings) assign 'VB-Cable' as the primary system input and output devices.

 ## INSTALLATION